Timeline of the Great Depression

 An increasing number of bank failures in late-1930 interrupted the process of credit creation and reduced the money supply, harming consumption.
-After a second round of banking panics in mid-1931, there was a major change in people’s expectations about the future of the economy.
-This fear of reduced future income coupled with the Fed’s deflationary monetary policy resulted in a deflationary spiral that cratered consumer spending, business investment, and industrial production.
+After a second round of banking panics in mid-1931, there was a major change in people's expectations about the future of the economy.
+This fear of reduced future income coupled with the Federal Reserve's deflationary monetary policy resulted in a deflationary spiral that cratered consumer spending, business investment, and industrial production.
 This further depressed the economy until Roosevelt stepped into office in 1933 and ended the gold standard, thereby ending the deflationary policy.

 A true understanding of the Great Depression requires not only knowledge of the U.S. monetary system but also the implications of the gold standard on its participatory nations.
 The gold standard made the involved nations interdependent on each other's policies.
 Due to a fixed exchange rate, the only way to affect the demand for gold was through interest rates.
 For example, if interest rates were high in one country, then investors would have no reason to exchange currency for gold and the gold reserves would remain stable.
 However, if interest rates were low in a different country then its investors would elect to move their funds abroad where interest rates were higher.
 In order to stop this from happening, each nation within the gold standard union had no choice but to raise its interest rates in correspondence with its fellow nation.
 This interconnectivity of deflationary policy amongst so many nations resulted in the prolongation of the greatest economic downturn.